 The terms “middle income” and “middle class” are used interchangeably in the report.

 Disposable income is the sum of earnings from work, capital income such as interest and dividends, rental income, and transfer income such as government assistance and family transfers, less income taxes and social security contributions.

 Income estimates are adjusted for household size, scaled to reflect a household size of three, and reported in 2011 prices and purchasing power parities.
 Purchasing power parities are exchange rates adjusted for differences in the prices of goods and services across countries.

 For some of the countries examined, the 1991 estimates are derived from the following survey years: Denmark – 1992, France – 1989, Germany – 1989, Ireland – 1987, Netherlands – 1993, Spain – 1990.
+The 1991 estimates for Germany are based on a sample of (former) West German households only.
 Estimates for Finland, Italy, Luxembourg, Norway, the United Kingdom and the United States are based on 1991 survey data.
 The year “1991” is used to refer to the estimates for all countries for the sake of convenience.